Heavy-Vehicle-Networking-At-U-Tulsa/CyTeX-Learning-Program/Lab_ideas.md

 	- ~Introduction to Serial Console (_Serial Command Window_)~
 	- ~LED Light control examples(_PWM_)~
 		- ~Button Press to turn on a light (_Digital Read and Write_)~
-	- Create a sketch using Serial Console, a button/potentiometer, and an LED.
+	- ~Create a sketch using Serial Console, a button/potentiometer, and an LED.
+(Final Lab for Introduction)~

 * ~Introduction to CAN presentation and activity (_Presentations/Can Bus basics.pptx_)~
 * 3 Sending a Can Message (_Teensy 3.6_)
+	- ~Bit Shifting and Bit Wise Operations powerpoints~
+	- Bit Wise Operations Assignment
 	- Using FlexCAN library
 	- Using MCP2515 Library (_added by Duy_)
 	- Using LIN (_added by Duy_)